barun-saha/rag2rich/README.md

 ## RAG Optimization

-We use the publicly available Technical Report titled [Description of IEC 61850 Communication](https://www.fit.vut.cz/research/publication-file/11832/TR-61850.pdf) as a data source to demonstrate RAG2Rich.
-The report is used solely for the purpose of demonstration, and it is not distributed with this application or code.
+We use the publicly available Technical Report titled [Description of IEC 61850 Communication](https://www.fit.vut.cz/research/publication-file/11832/TR-61850.pdf) as the data source to demonstrate RAG2Rich.
+The report is used solely for the purpose of demonstration, and it is not distributed with the code.

 RAG2Rich is tuned by considering the following questions:
 - What is IEC 61850?